getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 So, that symmetry may help to explain why the syntactic pattern was intentionally flipped for this ES6 feature.

-**Note:** Personally, I would have preferred the syntax to be `{ AA: x , BB: y }` for the destructuring assignment, since that would have preserved the more familiar `target: source` pattern for both usages.
-Alas, I'm having to train my brain for the inversion, as some readers may have to do.
+**Note:** I would have preferred the syntax to be `{ AA: x , BB: y }` for the destructuring assignment, since that would have preserved consistency of the more familiar `target: source` pattern for both usages.
+Alas, I'm having to train my brain for the inversion, as some readers may also have to do.

 ### Not Just Declarations

-So far, we've used destructuring assignment with `var` declarations --of course, they could also use `let` and `const` -- but destructuring is a general assignment operation, not just a declaration.
+So far, we've used destructuring assignment with `var` declarations -- of course, they could also use `let` and `const` -- but destructuring is a general assignment operation, not just a declaration.

 Consider: